EnterpriseDB/cnp-bench/README.md

 ![Transactions dashboard in Grafana](images/cnp-sandbox-transactions.png)

-`cnp-sandbox` will deploy in your selected Kubernetes cluster Prometheus, Grafana, Cloud Native PostgreSQL, as well as a sample dashboard for Granana and a sample set of metrics.
-It is recommended to have it installed if you are planning to observe your systems in Grafana and enhance the learning capabilities of your experiments..
+`cnp-sandbox` will deploy in your selected Kubernetes cluster Prometheus, Grafana, CNP, as well as a sample dashboard for Granana based on a sample set of metrics exposed by CNP Clusters.

 For more information, please refer to the [main Github repository of `cnp-sandbox`](https://github.com/EnterpriseDB/cnp-sandbox).